Purdue-CS193/homework-0-Gracelu128/index.md

 - I like the Teachers for CS193 because they seem really nice.
 - No midterms or finals for the class.
-- The class is not meant to stress student's out.
+- The class is not meant to stress students out.
 - There is partial credit for late work.
 - The PSOs are nice if I need help.